DanteAlg/bank-app/README.md

 Run `$ tux` to interact with your application in console

 ## Tests

 `$ rspec`

 ## Routes

-* Autenticação via basic (username, password)
+* Basic authentication (username, password)
-* Rota para visualizar saldo de uma conta GET `/api/accounts/:id/balance`
+* Route to view account balance GET `/api/accounts/:id/balance`
-* Rota para transferir dinheiro para outra conta POST `/api/accounts/:id/transfer/:destination_id`
+* Route to transfer money to another account POST `/api/accounts/:id/transfer/:destination_id`

+## Seed

+At the root of the project do `$ ruby tasks/seed.rb`